FINAL EXAM REVIEW

 Requirements, Format, and Submission:

 When is it?
 Please check the course outline.
 The exam is scheduled during the exam period.
-Once the exam opens on the date specified in eclass, you will have 7 days to complete the final exam.
+Once the exam opens on the date specified in eclass, you will have several days to complete the final exam.

 Do I have access to my notes?
 Yes, the final exam is open book, so you do not need to download any sneaky spying software.
 We won’t need to watch you write your exam!
 You have access to the wgs102.org website, your notes, and all materials on eClass.